 The main problem in the pure variant against Ancient Gears is that their Ancient Gear Wyvern and Ancient Gear Reactor Dragon turn off monster effects during their attacks, making you flip Subterror Final Battle early to boost your face-up monster, or to banish their monster before they can attack.
 As such, if you don’t draw Final Battle in time, they will have no problem attacking you.
 The Neos hybrid variant helps put a strong body to wall off the Reactor Dragon and Wyvern.

 Bad Aim is invaluable in this matchup, as it can respond to cards like Double Cyclone or Galaxy Cyclone (including Galaxy Cyclone from the GY) to pop Geartown on Chain Link 2, making it miss timing.
 It could also respond to the activation of Ancient Gear Fortress to pop an Ancient Gear Castle, if you are detecting a brick and a reliance on Tribute Summoning via Geartown.
+Cosmic Cyclone is risky, but also nice if you can banish the Geartown or a suspected Drowning Mirror Force.

 Lastly, if you are running into a lot of Ancient Gears, Desert Sunlight or Ghostrick Scare are also nice options to have in addition to Final Battle in the pure build, flipping your Behemoths at will.